 - Appeasement behavior when meeting dominant dogs or unfamiliar people

-- Discomfort with current handling, noise levels, or environmental stressors
+- Discomfort from current handling, noise levels, or environmental stressors

 - Uncertainty about what’s happening around them

-Conversely, when your dog pushes their ears forward, they’re showing active interest, alertness, or confidence.
+If your dog is pushing his ears forward, he is showing active interest, alertness, or confidence.

 Forward ears mean they’re focused, engaged, and processing information.
 You’ll notice this position during play, when investigating new smells, or when they hear something intriguing.